Cashion, Oklahoma

 Cashion is a town in Kingfisher and Logan counties in the U.S. state of Oklahoma.
 The Logan County portion of Cashion is part of the Oklahoma City Metropolitan Statistical Area.
-The town population was 802 at the 2010 census, up from 643 in 2000.
+The population was 850 as of the 2020 United States census, up 6% from the 802 reported at the 2010 census.

 History

 Cashion began as the town of Downs, Oklahoma on a hill 3 mi south of the Cimarron River.
 The Oklahoma legislature had once passed a bill to make Downs the capitol of Oklahoma Territory, but the bill was vetoed a few days later by George W. Steele, the first governor of the territory.
-Once when later Governor A.J.
-Seay was on the road and spent the night in Downs, the townspeople claimed they were the capitol for that night because the governor had the Great Seal of Oklahoma Territory with him at the time.
+Once when later Governor Abraham Jefferson Seay was on the road and spent the night in Downs, the townspeople claimed they were the capitol for that night because the governor had the Great Seal of Oklahoma Territory with him at the time.

-In 1900, the Guthrie and Kingfisher Railway (later part of the Rock Island Railroad), which was building east from Kingfisher, and the Guthrie and Western Railway (an affiliate of the Santa Fe Railroad), building west from Seward, agreed to connect at a point a half-mile south of Downs.
+In 1900, the Guthrie and Kingfisher Railway (later part of the Rock Island Railroad), which was building east from Kingfisher, and the Guthrie and Western Railway (an affiliate of the Santa Fe Railroad), which was building west from Seward, agreed to connect at a point a half-mile south of Downs.
 The site was on land owned by the Guthrie & Kingfisher Improvement Company, which sold lots, with the area becoming the town of Cashion.
 Since supplies to Downs had up to this point only been moved by wagons, the merchants in Downs, wanting to be on the rail line, relocated to Cashion along with most of the residences, leaving the former Downs site as agricultural land.

 Cashion was named for Roy Cashion of Hennessey, Oklahoma.
 Roy, a graduate of the Hennessy Class of 1897, had a strong passion and belief in the freedom of the Cuban people.
 His graduation speech was entitled "Liberty for Cuba".
 When the territorial governor asked for volunteers, Cashion's name was first one on the list.
 He passed through this area on his way to join Teddy Roosevelt's Rough Riders in the Spanish–American War.
 On July 1, 1898, Cashion was killed by a gunshot to the head in the famous charge on San Juan Hill in Cuba.
 He is believed to be the first Oklahoman to die in battle on foreign soil.